Please note this page doesn't pretend to be a step-by-step guide.

 Scope Strategies if no scope is requested

-The last pitfall found during the migration was the difference of behaviour when
+The last pitfall found during the migration was the difference of behavior when performing the

-To change the behaviour in ORY Hydra, either set environment variable
+To change the behavior in Ory Hydra, either set environment variable